jjdelorme/ContosoUniversity/README.md

     gcloud builds submit
     ```

-1. To check the status of your Cloud Run deployment, you can go to the Google Cloud Console or run the following command:
+1. Run the following command to get the newly deployed service URL.
+Open the URL in a browser and then click the **Students** tab to verify the application is able to query the SQL Server database.

     ```cmd
-    gcloud run services describe contosouniversity
+    gcloud run services describe contosouniversity --region us-central1 --format="value(status.url)"
     ```

 ## What's Next?

 - Converting to .NET Core too much work for your workload?
 Check out building a [Windows Container and deploying to GKE](GKE.md) with no code changes.